Monsanto Manipulates Science to Make Roundup Appear Safe

-Although Monsanto has long claimed that glyphosate, the active ingredient in the weed killer Roundup, is safe and does not cause cancer, unsealed court documents tell a potentially different story.
-Emails and memos from Monsanto reveal a coordinated strategy to manipulate the debate about the safety of glyphosate—to the company’s advantage.
+Recently unsealed court documents have exposed the lies of biotech giant Monsanto.
+The corporation has long claimed that glyphosate, the active ingredient in the weed killer Roundup, is safe and does not cause cancer.
+These internal emails and memos show that not only did Monsanto mislead the public — it had a coordinated strategy to manipulate the debate around glyphosate in its favor.

 Urge the EPA and FDA to ban Roundup and Dicamba!

-Parry found some evidence of glyphosate’s genotoxicity and gave suggestions for additional tests that could cover gaps in knowledge.
-This is not the answer that Monsanto was looking for.
-One Monsanto employee vented in an email, “Has he ever worked with industry before?”
+Parry found some evidence of glyphosate’s genotoxicity and suggested additional tests that could cover gaps in knowledge.
+This was not the answer Monsanto was looking for.
+One employee vented in an email, “Has he ever worked with industry before?”

 Monsanto employees discussed whether or not to continue the relationship with Parry.
 One wrote:

-Notably, the agency’s Scientific Advisory Panel review of the EPA assessment shows disagreement over this conclusion.
+Notably, the agency’s Scientific Advisory Panel review of the EPA assessment disagreed with this conclusion.
 Some panel members support a classification of “suggestive evidence of carcinogenic potential.”
-And overall the panel agreed that EPA did not follow its own guidelines for undertaking cancer assessments.
+And overall, the panel agreed that the EPA did not follow its own guidelines for undertaking cancer assessments.

-Given the Scientific Advisory Panel’s evaluations—and the new evidence of Monsanto’s manipulation of science and collaboration with the EPA official overseeing the assessment—the EPA must reject its finding that glyphosate does not cause cancer.
-The agency must suspend glyphosate use until it completes an unbiased assessment using independent, publicly-available studies.
+These unsealed documents show clearly that Monsanto manipulated the science and collaborated with the EPA official overseeing the assessment.
+Considering this, plus the Scientific Advisory Panel’s review, the EPA must reject its earlier finding that glyphosate does not cause cancer.
+The agency must suspend glyphosate use until it completes an unbiased assessment using independent, publicly available studies.

 Urge the EPA and FDA to ban Roundup and Dicamba!